 Your company’s overhead budget accounts for all the indirect costs associated with operating your factory for the duration of production.
-Examples of overhead costs include power and utilities, machine maintenance and purchasing, marketing and rent, if applicable.
+Indirect labor costs include anything that falls outside of paying for materials and direct labor.

 In addition to overhead and production costs, your budget should incorporate information that helps you understand how your company is doing financially.
 Cash flow statements, profit margins and estimated tax liability are all important to consider.

 Tips for Creating a Master Budget for Your Manufacturing Company

 Though creating a budget requires you to consider many aspects of your business, the process doesn’t have to be overly time-consuming.
 These tips can help you prepare an accurate budget efficiently: